weld/weld-testing/README.md

 #### Adding mock beans

-`WeldInitiator.Builder.addBeans(Bean<?>...)` makes it possible to add beans during `AfterBeanDiscovery` phase easily.
-You can provide your own `javax.enterprise.inject.spi.Bean` implementation or make use of existing solutions such as DeltaSpike [BeanBuilder](https://github.com/apache/deltaspike/blob/master/deltaspike/core/api/src/main/java/org/apache/deltaspike/core/util/bean/BeanBuilder.java) or for most use cases a convenient `org.jboss.weld.junit4.MockBean` should be sufficient.
-Use `org.jboss.weld.junit4.MockBean.builder()` to obtain a new builder instance.
+Sometime you might need to add a mock for a bean that is not part of the test deployment, e.g. has dependencies which cannot be satisfied in the test environment.
-You can also make use of mocking libraries to create a bean instance.
+Very often you would like to make use of mocking libraries to create a bean instance with the desired behavior.
+In this case, there are two options.
+First option is to add a [producer method](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#producer_method) to the test class and add the test class to the deployment.
+The test class will be recognized as a bean and therefore the producer will also be discovered.

 ```java
 interface Bar {